LakhindarPal/WeatherCast/README.md

 - JavaScript
 - OpenWeatherMap API

+### Location-Based Weather

+The app can automatically fetch weather information based on the user's current location.
+If the browser supports geolocation, the app will prompt the user for permission to access their location.
+If granted, it will retrieve and display the weather details for their current coordinates.

+To use this feature, simply allow the browser to access your location when prompted.

-## Usage
+## How to Use

-To use WeatherCast, simply open the `index.html` file in your web browser.
-You can then search for weather forecasts by entering a city name in the search bar.
+1. Open the app in a supported web browser.
+2. Allow location access when prompted.
+3. Alternatively, manually enter the name of a city in the search bar to get weather information for that location.
+4. Explore the current weather conditions and the forecast.

 ## Live Demo